simondevyoutube/Quick_3D_MMORPG/README.md

 # Notes
 1. Steps two and four are the only ones which need to be executed once.
 All the other commands MUST be executed in order for the game to run.
 2. I will try to maintain this to the best of my ability, but I am not very good at coding - not as good as simondev - so please do try to help if you want an update.
+(Add a village or something if you want - go crazy with it!)